-We aim to encourage a life long love of sport at Hanford by making sport enjoyable and success achievable.
-There are five members of staff in our sports department.
-They are all passionate about sport and teaching girls irrespective of the level at which they perform.
+We aim to encourage a life long love of sport at Hanford by making it enjoyable and success achievable.
+There are five members of staff in our sports department all of whom are passionate about sport and teaching girls irrespective of the level at which they perform.

 When it comes to sport for girls it’s about finding the perfect fit.
-Boys pick up a ball instinctively and while a lot of girls will, some may need a bit more direction.
+Boys pick up a ball instinctively and, while a lot of girls will too, some may need a bit more direction.
 At Hanford the girls are introduced to a wide range of sports so have lots of opportunity to find a sport that suits them.

 Whilst sporting success is not the central objective of sport at Hanford the girls are nonetheless hugely successful at cross-country running, tetrathlon, biathle and NSEA Show Jumping competitions.
-The cross country team has been county champions 4 out of the last 5 years and last summer Hanford girls were county campions in tennis, rounders and won podium finishes in high jump at a national athletics event.
+The cross country team has been county champions for 4 out of the last 5 years and last summer Hanford girls were county champions in tennis, rounders while they won podium finishes in high jump at a national athletics event.